DanielHowe/fah_stats/README.md

 time is configurable, but is not recommended to be more frequent than once a day.
 This for example will execute at the 23:00 hour of the day

-Data is returned from the folding@home API and stored into a database.
-The API documentation can be found at https://stats.foldingathome.org/api
+The Folding@Home API documentation can be found at https://stats.foldingathome.org/api

 # dB Schema
 The database needs to be created in a schema with the following data types